Hobart Airport: Ground transport

 Hobart Airport has a car park that caters for short, medium and long term parking.
 There is also a well-serviced taxi rank and limousine service operating at the airport.

 There are numerous car rental operators.

-Public transport has not been a high use alternative to private transport for those travelling to and from the airport.
-There is a bus service that operates between the Hobart Central Business District and the airport for every departure.
+Public transport had not been a high use alternative to private transport for those travelling to and from the airport.
+A SkyBus service was launched in June 2018, which operates between the Hobart central business district and the airport.
 The shuttle departs outside the terminal every 30 minutes transferring passengers to the city.
-The operator for the bus service is SkyBus.